-A “HUD Home” is a home that was purchase with a government-backed mortgage (specifically an FHA mortgage) that’s been foreclosed upon.
+A “HUD Home” is a home that was purchased with a government-backed mortgage (specifically an FHA mortgage) that’s been foreclosed upon.

 HUD has auctions that the public can attend however there is one important requirement – if you are going to purchase a HUD home that home must become your primary residence.

 HUD plays an important role in the mortgage process.
 HUD’s Office of Fair Housing and Equal Opportunity (FHEO) works to “end housing discrimination, eliminate housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities”.

 HUD leads the nation in the enforcement of federal fair housing policies and laws.

 Per their website here are the laws implemented and enforced by FHEO include:

 - Title VI of the Civil Rights Act of 1964

 - Section 109 of the Housing and Community Development Act of 1974

 - Section 504 of the Rehabilitation Act of 1973